effectivehomeoffice/effectivehomeoffice.com/README.md

 ## Pairing

-[Tuple](https://tuple.app/) (macOS only) seems very promising for remote pairing.
+[Tuple](https://tuple.app/) (macOS and Linux) seems very promising for remote pairing.
 It's the self-declared successor of the late screenhero.
-However, [screen](https://screen.so), being developed by the original developer of screenhero, has made it clear that it wants to become the successor of screenhero as well.
+[Pop](https://pop.com), being developed by the original developer of screenhero, has made it clear that it wants to become the successor of screenhero as well.
 We'll try both, and report to you who'll win the game of the screenhero throne afterall.
 Over time, even more tools for collaborating have emerged.
 Here's a short list of them for you to have a look at: [Drovio](https://www.drovio.com/).